 Born 1981, is an Estonian dancer, choreographer and teacher.
 She graduated Tallinn University in 2005 as a choreographer/dancer and continued her studies in Rotterdam Dance Academy in the Netherlands, obtaining her second bachelor degree in 2007.
 In 2013 she obtained an MA of choreography at Tallinn University.

-She has worked with international choreographers Stian Danielsen, Karen Foss, Kari Hoaas, Cid Perlman, Richard Siegal, Dylan Newcomb, Fine5 Dance Theater, and many others.
+As a performer she has worked with choreographers Richard Siegal, Stian Danielsen, Karen Foss, Kari Hoaas, Cid Perlman, Dylan Newcomb, Fine5 Dance Theater, and many others.

-In 2010 her solo performance Circle Through was awarded the First Prize at the International Festival of Modern Choreography in Vitebsk, Belarus.
-She is the recipient of the 2017 Pärnu City Creative Stipendium.
+In addition to recognitions for Roosna & Flak's work, she was awarded the First Prize at the International Festival of Modern Choreography in Vitebsk, Belarus for her solo Circle Through.
+In 2017 she received Pärnu City's Creative Stipendium.

 Her teaching and performing has brought her to festivals, universities and theaters in Estonia, Norway, The Netherlands, Poland, Jordan, India, Japan, Ukraine, Hungary, Czech Republic, Sweden, Germany, France, Russia, Finland, Lithuania, Belarus, and South Korea.
 In 2014-15 she was board member of Estonian Dance Artist Union and head of its Stipendium commission.